 Other Things to Do

-Aside from all the fun attractions, there’s also other things to do in the Weeki Wachee Springs State Park.
+Aside from all the fun attractions, there are also other things to do in the Weeki Wachee Springs State Park.
 Some of the things to do is walk around the tranquility trail, kids can play in the playground and there’s also a picnic area.

 Weeki Wachee Springs State Park is a great place to visit and definitely worth the price.
 For only $13, you get to enjoy all the attractions for free.
 The only ones you would need to pay for are the kayak rentals and the tube rentals.